garbo-succus/r3f-control-kit/README.md

 ## Other discussion

-### Trackpad multitouch `wheel` events
+### Trackpad `wheel` events

-Many laptop trackpads support multitouch gestures, like 2-finger-swipes and pinch zooming.
+Most laptop trackpads support multitouch gestures.

-Firefox and Chrome handle them by setting `altKey`/`ctrlKey` to true.
+Firefox and Chrome handle them as `wheelEvent`s with `ctrlKey: true`.

-- `wheelEvent.altKey`: `true` when 2-finger-swiping (or when alt key being pressed)
-- `wheelEvent.ctrlKey`: `true` when pinch-zooming (or when ctrl key being pressed)
+- 2-finger swipes behave like 2D mousewheel events (`deltaX`, `deltaY`).
+- Pinch-zooming happens in the `deltaZ` direction.
+- Rotation is not supported.

 Safari has more advanced support via the proprietary `gesturestart`/`gesturechange`/`gestureend` events; unfortunately the author has no experience with these.
-It may be desirable to shim Firefox/Chrome behavior where possible.
+It may be desirable to shim Firefox/Chrome wheel event behavior where possible, and to treat rotation like multitouch pointer events.

+It is recommended to show the "ctrl" key as a wheel modifier key in keyboard config interfaces, but to prevent it from being changed.

 ### Useful CSS